Blog

 9. Katalon Studio

 Katalon's AI layer, led by StudioAssist, treats AI as an accelerator rather than a replacement.
 Engineers who understand Selenium can use StudioAssist to generate script drafts from natural language, then edit those drafts with full technical control.
-The AI handles the repetitive parts of scripting; the engineer handles the judgement calls.
-For teams not ready to move fully AI-native, this hybrid is a practical middle step.
+The AI handles the repetitive parts of scripting while the engineer handles the judgement calls.

 • Platform: Desktop app (Windows, macOS, Linux) plus cloud services